 Blog

-Tripwire's May 2018 Patch Priority Index (PPI) brings together the top vulnerabilities from Microsoft and Adobe.
-First on the patch priority list this month are patches for Microsoft Browsers and Scripting Engine.
-The patches for Internet Explorer resolve a security feature bypass vulnerability and the patches for Edge resolve memory corruption,...
+Tripwire's July 2018 Patch Priority Index (PPI) brings together the top vulnerabilities from Microsoft and Adobe.
+First on the patch priority list this month are patches for Microsoft's Internet Explorer, Edge and Scripting Engine.
+These patches resolve 22 vulnerabilities, including fixes for security feature bypass, information disclosure, and...

 Blog